heymichellemac/recipe-cookbook/recipes/2024-04-04-chocolate-brownies.md

 5. Add brown and white sugar to the chocolate butter mix.
 6. Add 3 eggs to the chocolate mix then the vanilla and stir.
 7. Add flour.
-8. Pour into the tin and bake for 30-35 mins.
+8. Pour into the tin and bake for 30-35 minutes.
 9. Leave to cool, cut up and dust with icing sugar.